-An applicant may request reconsideration of an LCC decision on his or her application if the applicant can demonstrate that the LCC failed to follow published state and local guidelines and regulations.
+An applicant may request reconsideration of an LCC decision on his or her application if the applicant can demonstrate that the LCC failed to follow published state guidelines and council priorities.
 Dissatisfaction with the denial of an application or with the amount of an award does not constitute grounds for reconsideration.

 Reconsideration requests must be made in writing and must be sent to the LCC within 15 days of the date the disapproval notification was sent.
 The applicant should also send a copy of the request to the MCC.
 The request should include: